UPDATE: August 10, 2020

-AVOID CONTACT WITH THE VIRGIN RIVER AND LA VERKIN CREEK UNTIL FURTHER NOTICE.
+AVOID CONTACT WITH THE NORTH FORK OF THE VIRGIN RIVER UNTIL FURTHER NOTICE.

-Anatoxin-a can be absorbed through eyes, nose, or mouth by swimming in or submerging accidentally or unknowingly into contaminated water.
-Symptoms include skin rash, salivation, drowsiness, tingling, burning, numbness, pain, incoherent speech, vomiting, and diarrhea.
+Children and dogs are especially susceptible to being exposed to anatoxin-a.
+Anatoxin-a can be absorbed through the eyes, nose, or mouth by swimming in or submerging accidentally or unknowingly into contaminated water.
+Symptoms include skin rash, salivation, drowsiness, tingling, burning, numbness, pain, incoherent speech, seizures, vomiting, and diarrhea.

 Contact the Utah Poison Control Center at (800) 222-1222 with concerns about anatoxin-a poisoning and call 911 in the event of a medical emergency.

 Standard recreational water filtration and disinfection techniques will not remove the toxins.
 Recreators in Zion National Park should filter and disinfect water directly from springs if needed.

 Dogs must be kept on a leash.
 If a pet breaks away and gets into the river, remove them from the water immediately, rinse off their fur thoroughly, and monitor for symptoms of toxin poisoning.
 A dog can die in as little as 15 minutes from anatoxin-a poisoning.
 More information about the danger to dogs from anatoxin-a.

 More information on cyanobacteria and its health risks to humans can be found at these links: